ledongthuc/ledongthuc.github.io/content/posts/retry_strategies.md

 ![Constant backoff](https://thuc.space/images/retry_strategies/retry_strategies-constant_backoff.png)

 The constant backoff retry gives callee time to breathe and recover if it failed.
-It provides more chances for the retry successful in next time.
+It provides more chances for the retry successful next time.
 The constant backoff works well in most situations when many concurrent retry action is small and the failed problem is fixed in a short time.

-When the number of retry action is matter, especially network problem with many callers; or the system takes a long time to recover; the fixed waiting duration of constant backoff retry doesn't give best result.
+When the number of retry actions matters, especially network problems with many callers; or the system takes a long time to recover; the fixed waiting duration of constant backoff retry doesn't give the best result.
 The stress is accumulated and makes the system longer to recover.

 A term is if the system can't recover after (x) duration, then it doesn't have any proof about the system is back after the same (x) duration.
-So it should increase next waiting time when we have more chances for recevering system.
+So it should increase the next waiting time when we have more chances for recovering the system.

 To handle it, they suggest the next solution.

 ## Linear Backoff

-The linear backoff retry strategy supports the waiting duration after the first failure and increate the waiting duration of the next retries.
+The linear backoff retry strategy supports the waiting duration after the first failure and increases the waiting duration of the next retries.
 It increases constantly delta x from the previous waiting time with the formula:

 ```
 duration(t) = duration(t-1) + x